 Meet Our Members

-Group membership of NESCAN is open to community-led and not-for-profit organisations including constituted and unconstituted groups, SCIOs, CICs and social enterprise companies that are limited by guarantee, and who support NESCAN's vision & objectives.
-Below is a list of our growing list of group members.
+Group membership of NESCAN is open to community led and non profit organisations based in Aberdeen City and Aberdeenshire.
+This includes constituted and unconstituted groups, SCIOs, CICs and social enterprise companies that are limited by guarantee, and who support NESCAN's vision & aims.
+Below is a growing list of group members.

-Associate membership is open to any other business or organisation that supports NESCAN's vision & objectives.
-You will find a list of NESCAN Hub's associate members also below.
+Associate membership is open to any other business or organisation that supports NESCAN's vision & aims.
+You will also find a list of NESCAN Hub's associate members below.

 Aberdeen Climate Action was formed in 2014 and is a volunteer-run organisation that aims to inform and prompt action on climate change and sustainable practices in the North East of Scotland through awareness raising, education, campaigning, partnerships and support.